nehanshuvaghasiya/AgroUdyam/backend/README.md

-# KrishiConnect Backend API
+# AgroUdyam Backend API

-A comprehensive Node.js backend API for KrishiConnect - a platform connecting farmers with customers for fresh produce delivery.
+A comprehensive Node.js backend API for AgroUdyam - a platform connecting farmers with customers for fresh produce delivery.

 ## 🚀 Features